nevanscott/uxui0818/_projects/interaction-design/add-a-feature.md

 Design Thinking
 ---------------

 Remember that design challenges are tackled by alternating divergent and convergent thinking modes.
-You are expected to conduct exploratory research and narrow down the scope of the problem.
+You are expected to conduct exploratory research and narrow down the scope of the problem within the realm of the proposed feature.
 Then generate multiple possible solutions.
 Evaluate.
 Test.
 Repeat.
 You’ll have the opportunity to show these iterations in the report.

 Tips